CascadesCarnivoreProject/Carnassial/README.md

 * libjpeg-turbo, which is managed manually as described below

 A nuget package for libjpeg-turbo exists but is not being maintained so the library is comitted to the Carnassial repro.
-To update, download the [libjpeg-turbo](https://libjpeg-turbo.org/) VC and VC64 installers, copy the new bits to Native\libjpeg-turbo\{bin, include, lib}, git add -f them, and update additional dependencies in Native.vcxproj's linker input settings to point to the new .lib.
+To update, download the [libjpeg-turbo](https://libjpeg-turbo.org/) VC and VC64 installers, copy the updated bits from
+%SYSTEMDRIVE%\libjpeg-turbox64\{bin, include, lib} and %SYSTEMDRIVE%\libjpeg-turbo\lib to Native\libjpeg-turbo\{bin, include, lib},
+and update the additional dependencies in Native.vcxproj's Win32 and x64 linker settings to point to the new .libs.
+Either a rebuild or code changes within Carnassial.Native are required for Visual Studio to copy the updated turbojpeg.dll to the build output.

 Carnassial needs MFC only for the version header of Carnassial.Native.dll.
 Another detail, as of Visual Studio 2019, is app.rc must be Unicode as Microsoft's resource compiler does not support UTF-8.
 This is incompatible with git differencing's